lungyi/Pethome/README.md

 # Pethome
-This is a organization provide cats and dogs adoption
+This is a organization provide cats and dogs adoption.